-The Court has developed a new procedure to cater for the massive influx of applications concerning similar issues, also known as “systemic or structural issues” – i.e. those that arise from the non-conformity of domestic law with the Convention as regards the exercise of a particular right.
-This procedure consists of examining one or more applications of this kind, whilst adjourning its examination of similar cases.
-When it delivers its judgment in the pilot case, it calls on the Government concerned to bring the domestic legislation into line with the Convention and indicates the general measures to be taken.
-It will then proceed to dispose of the adjourned similar cases in the light of the terms of the pilot judgment.
+The Court has developed the pilot-judgments procedure to cater for the massive influx of applications concerning similar issues, also known as “systemic or structural issues” – i.e. those that arise from the non-conformity of domestic law with the Convention as regards the exercise of a particular right.

 Rule 61: Pilot judgment procedure (entry into force 1 April 2011)

 - Information visits for legal professionals and law students can be organised.
 In general, the programme includes the screening of a documentary The European Court of Human Rights followed by a presentation on the role and work of the Court lasting approximately one hour.
 The presentation may also take place after the group has attended a hearing (see calendar of scheduled hearings).

 - Information visits are organised only for groups comprising 25 people minimum.
 The minimum age of participants is 18 years.

 - There are no guided visits of the building.